njgibbon/nicks-python-kata/nicks_py_algs/docs/reverse.md

 TODO: Add image

-or B) Swap the start (s) and end (e) characters around.
+B) Swap the start (s) and end (e) characters around.
 Then s+1 and e-1 and so on until your counters meet in the middle and all characters have been swapped.
 This is also O(n) because you need to make the same number of moves albeit in a different way.
 There is some additional overhead because *swapping* requires a a temporary variable and you need to check if the counters have met in the middle yet with each cycle.
 But it's of the same order.
 Also, as the swap is done inline the algorithm takes less space.